 In addition, Uganda has a rich variety of plant and animal species, mainly because it marks the transition from the Savannah of East Africa to the rainforests of Central Africa.
 An additional factor is that altitudes can differ significantly within a small area - sometimes by more than 4,000 metres, e.g. between the lakes and the volcanic mountain ranges.

-In the district of Kaliro, where deforestation has been particularly bad, Biovision is helping rural communities to develop tree nurseries.
-Local people grow saplings, which are then planted out to aid reforestation.
-This has provided several hundred families with an extra income (BV EH-11).
-In addition, the Mpigi Forest School has trained women in particular in herbal medicine.
-They learn how to use the woodland products sustainably and with their newly acquired knowledge they can improve healthcare in local communities (BV EH-10).
+In the Mpigi Forest School Biovision and its partners have trained women in particular in herbal medicine.
+They learn how to use the woodland products sustainably and with their newly acquired knowledge they can improve healthcare in local communities.

-The majority of people in rural areas - about 80% of the entire population - depend on agriculture for their livelihood: Some two-thirds of them are primarily subsistence farmers.
-Productivity is low and so the agricultural sector only contributes some 23% to Uganda’s economic output although it is the most important source of foreign currency (http://liportal.giz.de).
+The majority of people in rural areas - about 70% of the entire population - depend on agriculture for their livelihood: Some two-thirds of them are primarily subsistence farmers.
+Productivity is low and so the agricultural sector only contributes some 28% to Uganda’s economic output although it is the most important source of foreign currency.
 Biovision helps small-scale farmers in various parts of Uganda to adopt ecological methods of farming.
-The aim is to enable them to increase their productivity with locally available resources without exhausting these natural assets (BV PH-06).
+The aim is to enable them to increase their productivity with locally available resources without exhausting these natural assets.

 In addition to traditional exports such as coffee, cotton, tea and tobacco, Uganda now exports other products such as cocoa, vanilla, honey, dried fruits and cut flowers.
 One of the top exports – particularly to Europe - is the sale of Nile perch from Lake Victoria.
 In fact, this species is a non-indigenous predator and its release largely wiped out the other species of fish in the lake.

 In the first few years after independence from British rule, Uganda was one of the most industrialised countries in East Africa.
 However, under the violent regimes of Milton Obote and Idi Amin, who in total ruled the country for two decades, much of the existing infrastructure was destroyed by civil unrest and continued mismanagement.
 Since the start of the 1990s, the economic and social situation has significantly improved.
-An important indicator in this respect was the marked reduction between 1992 and 2012 in poverty from 56% to less than 20%.
+An important indicator in this respect was the marked reduction between 1992 and 2012 in poverty.
 Uganda is hoping for a further boost to its economy from the considerable oil deposits found along the Albertine Rift in the west of the country.
-Exploitation of these deposits should increase industry’s current contribution of 27% to GDP as well as improve incomes.
+Exploitation of these deposits should increase industry’s current contribution of 21% to GDP as well as improve incomes.
 However, its use is dependent upon the construction of a pipeline several hundred kilometres to the Indian Ocean where the oil can be shipped.

 With the introduction of fundamental democratic rights and the economic and social progress made by the country, Uganda was for many years regarded by international financial institutions and donor countries as a role model.
 However, cracks have started to appear in this image.
 For example, the constitution originally restricted the president to two electoral terms but in 2005 this provision was repealed allowing Yoweri Museveni to stand for re-election as president even though he has now served 30 years.
 In addition, his image has been damaged by growing corruption and mismanagement and the violent attacks by police on demonstrators.